-If the row that you are attempting to delete is already locked by another user or session, then an EEDBError exception will be raised with the error code 1005 (EDB ERROR LOCKROW).
+If the row that you are attempting to delete is already locked by another user or session, then an EEDBError exception will be raised with the error code 1005 (EDB_ERROR_LOCKROW).

 It is also possible that the row that you are attempting to delete has been deleted by another session since it was last cached by ElevateDB.
-If this is the case then a ElevateDB exception will be raised with the error code 1007 (EDB\ERROR\ROWDELETED).
+If this is the case then a ElevateDB exception will be raised with the error code 1007 (EDB_ERROR_ROWDELETED).
 If row change detection is enabled, then it is also possible that the row that you are attempting to delete has been changed by another session since it was last cached by ElevateDB.
-If this is the case then a ElevateDB exception will be raised with the error code 1008 (EDB\ERROR\ROWMODIFIED).
+If this is the case then a ElevateDB exception will be raised with the error code 1007 (EDB_ERROR_ROWDELETED).
+If row change detection is enabled, then it is also possible that the row that you are attempting to delete has been changed by another session since it was last cached by ElevateDB.
+If this is the case then a ElevateDB exception will be raised with the error code 1008 (EDB_ERROR_ROWMODIFIED).